programateacademy/3-Legacy-LMS-Agora/Readme.md

 <p align="center"><img height="170px" width="600px" src="http://drive.google.com/uc?export=view&id=10Q0O26cR0GZZ5Ubaa7YZhSglSWjFaKRN"></p>

-<p>This is a page at the request by the educational organization Educamás.
+<p align="center">This is a page at the request by the educational organization Educamás.
 It allows centralizing the project's creation and revision, the competence's evaluation associated to each project and the notifications.</p>

 <h2>LOGIN.🔒️</h2>
 <p>The access is posible by four different accounts:</p>